ksuhartono97/Class-Notes/COMP4621/ch_1.md

 However, packet switching is great for bursty data.
 For constant streams of data, circuit switching is better.
 So how can we achieve circuit like behaviour?
 Answer: no perfect solution for today's internet.
 The current solution is to increase the bandwidth, by giving you more internet speed.

 ### Network of networks

 Content provider networks, decided instead of paying ISPs to transmit their traffic, they built their own network, bypassing the tier 1 and tier 2 ISPs.

 ## Delay, Loss, Throughput in networks

 Queuing delay for each router is different as it depends on router's congestion level.
 Transmission delay depends on router capacity.
 Propagation delay depends on distance.

+## Protocol layers

+Networks is a complex system, we need layers so we can split up the problem into smaller layers.
+Every single layer needs to handle its own business, provide something to the upper layer and have some sort of demand from the lower layer.

+Layering is not necessarily the best solution.
+It is a very efficient design for today's internet due to the importance of scalability.

+## Network Security

+There are a lot of points where packets can be taken during the sending of a packet in a network.
+Internet was designed to be efficient and fast, not really much security put in place.

+Malware can get in host from worm and viruses.
+Worms are worse than virus as it is able to replicate automatically.
+These malware come into the system and collect information about everything you do.

+### DoS (denial of service)

+Infected computers can be added to a botnet that will be used for DoS.
+The way DoS works is by spamming the network with fake traffic, taking away all the resources of the networks.
+Making the site unable to give any resources.

+### Packet Sniffing

+Shared media (wireless, internet) means there is a user capability to hear and listen to all the traffic moving out.

+### IP Spoofing

+Packet sniffing is a problem because it can cause IP spoofing, where a packet is sent with a different IP address.
+Because we know the packet sent, we can resend it from a different IP address.